katersonnbert/gitnotes/Postgres.md

 - First open the postgres terminal using the superuser "postgres"

         sudo -u postgres psql

 - Now we are connected to the postgres terminal.
 To look up which commands are available:

        \?

 - Check which databases are currently available:

         \l ... should print the main "postgres" db and two templates

 - Check which roles (~users) are currently available:

        \d  ... should return no relations

 - First we need to connect to the main database "postgres" ...
 This database contains all information about installed roles and databases.
 Here we also add new users and databases

         \c postgres

 - Now we are connected to database "postgres" with superuser "postgres"
 - Now we create a normal user for our first database

-        CREATE ROLE play WITH login password 'play'; ...
+        CREATE ROLE play WITH LOGIN PASSWORD 'play'; ...
 This creates user "play" and this user can login to databases using password "play".

 - If we check the available roles:

        \du   ... we will see the users "postgres" and "play" with their attributes.

 - Now we create our first database:

        CREATE database playground OWNER play;    ... this does exactly what it looks like.

 - If we check our available databases with `\l` we will see, that "playground" has been added with owner "play"
 - We can log out of the postgres terminal by using `\q`